plucia-mitre/pickled-canary_sandbox/README.md

 "Save Compiled Pattern")) buttons can be used to save the compiled pattern to a JSON file for use in the [Rust search tool](#rust-search-tool).

-> **Tip:** Be sure to ensure the pattern has finished being compiled (no more
+> **Tip:** Ensure the pattern has finished compilation (no more progress bar
-> progress bar shown under the "results" tab) before saving the compiled
+> shown under the "Results" tab) before saving the compiled pattern.
-> pattern.

 ### Ghidra Scripts